Webless Spiders: How They Trap Their Prey without Webs

 Trapdoor spiders are usually giant, hairy, and harmless to humans.
 They also use their trapdoor to hatch their young.
 The baby spiders will live in the burrow for two or three weeks before they leave to live on their own, where they will burrow and make trapdoors of their own.

 One of the most feared spiders is the tarantula.
 Tarantulas are known for their size and hairiness.
 Although there are so many subspecies and the sizes range greatly, most tarantulas' bodies fall within 1 to 4 inches (2.5 to 10 centimeters), not including their legs.
 The males are generally smaller.
 There are nearly 900 species of tarantulas.

-Despite what people might assume, the majority of spiders do not actually make webs, although all spiders share some characteristics (they have eight legs, are not insects, and are carnivorous) and most produce a silk-like material of some kind to help them trap their prey.
+Despite what people might assume, the majority of spiders do not make webs.
+Instead, most produce a silk-like material of some kind to help them trap their prey.

 Do trap door spiders spit from their burrow?